siphoxnkosi/siphoxnkosi.github.io/README.md

-# Sean Nkosi – Personal Site
+# Sean Nkosi – Personal Site (and Playground)

-This repository hosts the source for [siphoxnkosi.github.io](https://siphoxnkosi.github.io), Sean Nkosi’s personal CV and portfolio site.
-It is based on Creative Tim’s Now UI Kit and includes custom styling and content updates tailored to Sean’s current experience.
+This repo powers [siphoxnkosi.github.io](https://siphoxnkosi.github.io), the CV/portfolio of Sean Nkosi: developer by trade, consultant by habit, serial offender of the “just one more tweak” commit.
+It rides on Creative Tim’s Now UI Kit with custom styling that makes it feel like my site and not a template I swore I wouldn’t fork at 2 a.m.

 ## Structure